an-sh/chat-service/README.md

 Under normal circumstances all errors that are returned to a service user (via request replies, `loginConfirmed` or `loginRejected` messages) should be instances of `ChatServiceError`.
-All other errors indicate bug, or some failures in a service infrastructure.
+All other errors indicate a bug or a failure in a service infrastructure.
 To enable debug logging of such errors use `export NODE_DEBUG=ChatService`.
 The library is using bluebird `^3.0.0` promises implementation, so to enable long stack traces use `export BLUEBIRD_DEBUG=1`.
 It is highly